tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 <br style="display: block; margin-top: 2em; content: ' '">

 **Removing features with multi-collinearity**<br>
-Two features that are highly correlated are redundant, i.e. two will not contribute more to the model than only one of them.
+Two features that are highly correlated are redundant, i.e., two will not contribute more to the model than only one of them.
 [FeatureSelector][] will drop a feature that has a [Pearson correlation coefficient][pearson] larger than `max_correlation` with another feature.
 A correlation of 1